pashamesh/comagic-api/README.md

 ```

-Do not foreget to add `Call API` permissions to user if you want to use login and password authorization for Call API
+Do not forget to add `Call API` permissions to user if you want to use login and
+password authorization for Call API.

 ### Rest API